vorcigernix/engineeringroles/developers/developers_path.md

 * Advanced knowledge of software engineering
 * Deep knowledge of the stack and the product
 * Very good collaboration with a team
+* Contribution to user-story ACs
 * Reviewing other engineers' code
-* Providing constructive feedback
-* Reaching sprint goals
+* Reaches sprint goals

 #### Nice-to-have skills
 * Community involvement